Q. Does your PLAN involve modern game theory?

 Q. Why is the PLAN necessary?

-Q. The stock market is a game of chance, and after all, the net losers ultimately lose their bets, right?
+Q. The stock market is a game of chance, and after all, the net loser player group ultimately loses their bets, right?

 A. Correct on both accounts.
 A more important question needs to be asked and answered.
 When does a game of chance stop being a game?
 Obviously, it depends on the game’s degree of seriousness, defined as the degree to which something is bad.
 The losses of a single net loser in the stock market have a lesser degree of seriousness than the losses of an entire class of net losers in the stock market.
 The plight of this entire class of people is real and the degree of seriousness ranges to an extreme level, considering the staggering financial losses and the distress caused by this inequality.
 Once the PLAN is implemented, the degree of seriousness level will drop because equality will be restored.

-Q. What makes this class of people different than say…the net losers in Las Vegas, the horse track or Atlantic City?
+Q. What makes this class of people different than say…the net loser player group in Las Vegas, the horse track or Atlantic City?

 A. There are three things to consider: scale, significance and stakes.
 Financial losses in Las Vegas, the horse track or Atlantic City go towards supporting the gambling industry.
 The financial losses in the stock market go towards supporting corporate America in its entirety and not just a single sector of the economy.
-The distinction between these two classes of net losers is significant and the stakes could not be starker.
+The distinction between these two classes of net loser player groups is significant and the stakes could not be starker.
 The gambling industry in the U.S. is worth $261 billion dollars and holds 1.8 million jobs (Casino.org, 2021).
 In 2022, the capitalization of the entire U.S. equity market was approximately $44 trillion dollars, as measured by the Wilshire 5000 Index (Market Watch).
-The PLAN will provide a basic income to all U.S. citizens who qualify, which includes citizens in the gambling industry.
+The PLAN will provide a basic guaranteed income to all U.S. citizens who qualify under the PLAN, which includes citizens in the gambling industry.

-Q. But under the PLAN, the net losers will continue to pay for all share capital and net winnings in the stock market, right?
+Q. But under your PLAN, the net loser player group will continue to pay for all share capital plus the net winner player group's net winnings in the stock market, right?

 A. Yes, that is correct.
 The PLAN does not reinvent the wheel.
-But it is fair to say, $44 trillion is quite enough of the net losers’ largesse without imposing an equitable remedy to mitigate the net losers’ plight.
+It only balances the wheel.
+It is fair to say, $44 trillion is quite enough of the net loser player group's’ largesse without imposing an equitable remedy to mitigate the net loser player group's plight.
 It is impossible to calculate how much these staggering net losses in the stock market have negatively impacted American lives across generations.
 The PLAN will right the ship of commerce and industry.

-Q. It seems you are equating the class of people categorized as net losers in the stock market with the general public, right?
+Q. It seems you are equating the class of people characterized as the net loser player group in the stock market with the general public, right?

 Q. It is common knowledge public corporations are primarily concerned with profits and shareholder value, right?